Source: ARP Chapter 3 | Ethics, Equity and Equal Opportunity

 12/13/2013 Policy adopted by Board of Regents

 To assist the university in complying with federal and state law and regulations relating to public access; to provide guidance for students, faculty, staff and visitors regarding service, assistive and Companion Animals permitted on University Premises; and to provide for the public’s health, safety and welfare by requiring Owners and Handlers to care for and to control their animals responsibly, in accordance with these rules and procedures and applicable local laws.

 This Rule applies to students, employees and visitors throughout the NMSU system.

-The following positions have authority relative to the administration of this Rule; each also serves as a member of the Companion and Assistive Animals Committee, described in Section E. 6, below.
+The following positions have authority relative to the administration of this Rule; each also serves as a member of the Companion and Assistive Animals Committee, described in Part 5, section F below.